NANDISH HEALTH

 Because feeding your baby shouldn't have to hurt — and you shouldn't have to give up too soon.

 Breastfeeding is one of the most instinctive yet complex actions a baby must learn — and when it’s not going smoothly, it can leave both mother and baby overwhelmed, frustrated, and exhausted.
 An effective latch is far more than just positioning — it’s a synchronised movement involving over 60 muscles, 40 joints, 20 bones, and 6 cranial nerves coordinating the cranium, jaw, tongue, and mouth to allow your baby to nurse, suck, swallow, and breathe with ease.
-When any part of this system is under tension — whether due to birth trauma, in-utero constraint, tongue or lip ties, or misalignment — feeding becomes stressful.
-Unfortunately, this struggle is common.
-Research shows that over 60% of mothers stop breastfeeding earlier than they intended due to unresolved feeding challenges. |

 Common Signs of Latch Dysfunction